Brain tumors in children can be either benign or malignant tumors and can form in the brain and/or spinal cord.

 Brain tumors in children differ significantly from tumors found in adults in ways such as the site of origin, symptoms and frequency of the spread of the tumor or tumors.
 In adults, many so-called brain tumors are actually tumors that have spread to the brain from cancerous sites in other parts of the body.
 In contrast, brain tumors in children are almost exclusively primary cancers where the tumors develop in the brain.

-Why choose the Cancer Therapy & Research Center (CTRC) for your child’s brain tumor?
+Why choose the Cancer Therapy & Research Center for your child’s brain tumor?

-Patients worldwide seek care at the CTRC because of the significant expertise of our physicians, as well as their understanding that many of the current treatments around the world were developed here at the CTRC by our physicians.
+Patients worldwide seek care at the cancer center because of the significant expertise of our physicians, as well as their understanding that many of the current treatments around the world were developed here by our physicians.
 Key components of our approach to the care of your child include:

 A comprehensive team approach including pediatric neuro-oncologists, neurologists/neuro-surgeons, neuro-radiologists and radiation oncologists.
 Our team also includes a renowned team of child psychologists, as well as child-life specialists who help children adjust to cancer diagnosis and treatment.
 Your child’s individualized treatment approach is coordinated and developed based on extensive discussion with the team at one of our pediatric oncology tumor boards.

-Ten board-certified CTRC pediatric oncology physicians participate and lead many clinical trials offered through the Children’s Oncology Group.
+Ten board-certified pediatric oncology physicians participate and lead many clinical trials offered through the Children’s Oncology Group.
 Our pediatric oncology physicians also participate in studies that are sponsored by national and international pediatric cancer groups, including those focused on childhood brain tumors.
-Our pediatric oncology physicians are part of UTKids, the Health Science Center’s pediatric practice and are affiliated with University Health System’s Children’s Health.
+Our pediatric oncology physicians are part of UTKids, the UT Health San Antonio’s pediatric practice and are affiliated with University Health System’s Children’s Health.

 A special concern for children with brain tumors is the close monitoring for potential long-term side-effects and care of survivors of this type of cancer.
 The Childhood Cancer Survivorship Program allows patients to maintain regular contact with health care providers who understand cancer and its treatment, have immediate access to information related to cancer survival, learn about prevention and early detection of possible late effects and address issues that can arise as the survivor enters adolescence or adulthood.
 Transition support and services are also available to assist patients in the transition from pediatric care to adult health care services.